thahnen/labelbox-scripts-etc/README.md

 ---

+## create_montages_darkflow.sh
+Create montages of the accumulated grayscale images for labeling in Labelbox using the values of the NNs.

+### Disclaimer:
+Takes ages on on dataset by ~30.000 images (768x640px).
+On my machine:

+---

 ## TODO:
 1. in **change_labelbox_names.py** darauf achten, nicht alle anderen Dateien neben den Bildern umzubennenen!
 2. in **create_montages.sh** ggf alle (60) Montagen parallelisieren, damit es schneller fertig ist!